Marriage Quest, Israel and Cathie Helfand, Cabot Vermont, 802-563-3063

 Working with couples since the early 80's we have developed a unique approach to helping partners become more intimate while learning to communicate better.
 When an individual understands his or her own thoughts and feelings, motives and wounds, and then takes the action steps to share that inner self, a healthy change in the relationship can occur.
 Many committed individuals within couples have found that physical intimacy along with emotional intimacy can yield some of life's greatest pleasures.

 Marriage Quest Intensive Retreats

 Marriage Quest is an intensive counseling retreat designed and lead by Israel and Cathie Helfand in Cabot, Vermont.
-The two of us work with one couple at a time over a three day weekend or weekday period.
+The two of us work with one couple at a time over a three day period.
 When there is a sense that physical or emotional intimacy is lacking in a marriage, it can feel cold, sterile, and at times hopeless.
 By working together as a team we have helped hundreds of couples through this hunger for deeper intimacy.